 The role of machine learning in regulatory compliance

 As if billions of dollars spent on regulatory compliance were not enough for financial firms, the majority still have to deal with more new rules and regulations.
-Focusing on regulatory issues in FinTech and banking requires lots of time and money.
+Focusing on regulatory issues in the application of machine learning in banking and FinTech requires lots of time and money.
 Even so, this investment can’t guarantee that all new rules are followed in a timely manner.

 Companies are spending an average of $1.34 million on compliance-related technologies in 2017, up from an average of $92,000 in 2011.